marle3003/mokapi/docs/actions/operators.md

 # Operators
 Mokapi Actions provides a number of operators allowing you to perform basic operations with values.
-Those operators include the following grous:
+Those operators include the following groups:

 - [Arithmetic operators](#arithmetic)
 - [Comparison operators](#comparison)